I do not include mammals or birds in my workshops/shows.

 The fire bellied toads are housed in a vivarium in my aquarium room.

-The beaded dragons have the run of conservatory with areas of heating and extra lighting.
+The beaded dragons have the run of a conservatory with areas of heating and extra lighting.

 The stick insects are housed in large net cages which are placed in the garden in the Summer.

-The other invertebrates are kept in vivariums in what I call my spider room..
+The other invertebrates are kept in vivariums in my bug room.

-My aim is to help people to understand the natural world and to care about wildlife.
+My aim is to help people to understand the natural world and to care about wildlife and domestic animals.

 I am a fellow of The British Naturalists' Association and The Royal Entomological Society.

 I was Education Officer for Essex Wildlife Trust for 15 years.